Mužyckaja prauda: History

-After being refused a place in civil service, Kalinowski organized a movement for liberation of his country.
-As a preparation for the uprising, he started to issue first newspaper in the modern Belarusian language, Mužyckaja Praūda (Peasants' Truth), under a pseudonym "Jaśko haspadar z pad Wilni" ("Jaśko, landowner from near Vilna" or "Jaśko, yeoman from near Vilna").
-He worked on newspaper together with forestry officer Walery Wróblewski, who was a link between the revolutionary movements in Grodno and Białystok, geometer Feliks Różański, duty officer Stanisław Songin, and Bronisław Szwarce.
-Exact place were the newspaper was printed in unknown; it was probably done in various cities, most likely in Białystok, Grodno and Vilnius.
+After being refused a place in civil service, Kalinowski organized a movement for the liberation of his country.
+As a preparation for the uprising, he began issuing the first newspaper in the modern Belarusian language, Mužyckaja Praūda (Peasants' Truth), under a pseudonym "Jaśko haspadar z pad Wilni" ("Jaśko, landowner from near Vilna" or "Jaśko, yeoman from near Vilna").
+He worked on this newspaper together with forestry officer Walery Wróblewski, who was a link between the revolutionary movements in Grodno and Białystok, geometer Feliks Różański, duty officer Stanisław Songin, and Bronisław Szwarce.
+The exact place were the newspaper was printed is unknown, though it was probably printed in various cities, most likely in Białystok, Grodno and Vilnius.
 Pisarski claimed that it was printed in Minsk.

-First issue was probably published in June 1862, second in early September 1862, issues 3, 4, 5 in the period up to January 1863, issue 6 at the beginning of 1863, issue 7 in the spring 1863.
-June is an assumed date of publication because the Grodno governor, Ivan Haller, wrote on September 17, 1862, to the Russian minister that issue one of this newspaper "... is in circulation among peasants for about two months, and the other for about two weeks".
+The first issue was probably published in June 1862, the second in early September 1862, issues 3, 4, and 5 in the period leading up to January 1863, issue 6 at the beginning of 1863, and issue 7 in the spring of 1863.
+June is the assumed date of publication because the Grodno governor, Ivan Haller, wrote on September 17, 1862, to the Russian minister that issue one of this newspaper "... is in circulation among peasants for about two months, and the other for about two weeks".
 There were also unnumbered copies of Mużyckaja prauda in circulation.

-Issues were distributed in Grodno and Białystok regions by members of the revolutionary organizations.
-Wróblewski himself rode horse around the villages at night, scattering there copies of Mużyckaja prauda.
+Revolutionaries distributed issues of the Mużyckaja prauda themselves in the regions of Grodno and Białystok.
+Most notably, Wróblewski himself would scatter copies of the paper through these villages come nightfall on horseback.
 The audience were peasants ("to whom he promised land in their own language") and believers of the Uniate Church (abolished by the authorities in 1839).